habitat-sh/builder/components/builder-jobsrv/docs/design.md

 being built as part of the group (see job\_group\_create, jobsrv::server::handlers#302).
 The job entries are created when the group is scheduled (see schedule\_job,jobsrv::server::scheduler#533).
 The dependencies between the jobs aren’t represented in the job entries, but are instead looked up separately from the origin_packages table.
-Note: The Processing state doesn't seem to be used; things move from Pending to Dispatched directly.
+Note: The Processing state doesn't seem to be used; things move from Pending to Running directly.

 The new system will do things differently.
 First, the manifest contains the complete dependency relationships between the packages being rebuilt, and that information needs to be represented in the